ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 ##Multi-Variable Derivative##

 Do you still remember our $$c$$ we had earlier?
 Well, let's now include $$c$$ as our second weight.
 Now we have a small problem.
 We can only find derivatives with respect to a single variable.
 If we want to find the derivative of two or more variables we need to find the total derivative.
-Let's look at an example where we have $$f(x,y) = 2x^2y^3$$
+Let's look at an example where we have $$f(x,y) = 2x^2y^3$$.
+Calculus tells us the following about the total derivative of a two-variable function.

 $$ df(x,y) = \frac{\partial f(x,y)}{\partial x} dx + \frac{\partial f(x,y)}{\partial y} dy $$

-So we basically calculate the partial derivatives with respect to every variable and add them together.
+So we basically calculate the partial derivatives with respect to every variable on its own.

 $$ \frac{\partial f(x,y)}{\partial x} dx = 4xy^3 $$